ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Scalability

 This architecture uses a PKI (including self-signed certificates).
-Trust Anchors exist on the devices to enable the TEE to authenticate TAMs and Trusted Component Signers, and TAMs use Trust Anchors to authenticate TEEs.
+Trust Anchors exist on the devices to enable the TEEP Agent to authenticate TAMs and the TEE to authenticate Trusted Component Signers, and TAMs use Trust Anchors to authenticate TEEP Agents.
 When a PKI is used, many intermediate CA certificates can chain to a root certificate, each of which can issue many certificates.
 This makes the protocol highly scalable.
 New factories that produce TEEs can join the ecosystem.
 In this case,